 The use cases for text messages can be extensive in the business world.
-If you're subscribed to a company's texting campaign, think about the different messages you've received from them.
+If you're subscribed to a company's text marketing campaign, think about the different messages you've received from them.
 They were more than likely MMS messages.

-MMS messages are used more in text marketing when images or videos add a layer of impact vs. a conventional SMS message.
+MMS messages are used more in text message marketing when images or videos add a layer of impact vs. a conventional SMS message with text only.

 MMS messaging is ideal for promotions because you can add visuals to your upcoming promotion and engage your customers with a more personalized approach.